Continually Updated Clinical Reference

-eMedicine - Preimplantation Genetic Diagnosis : Article by
+Preimplantation Genetic Diagnosis

 History

-Indications for PGD
+Indications for preimplantation genetic testing

 • Couples with repeated IVF failure

-Aneuploidy and maternal age
+Advanced maternal age

 The risk of aneuploidy in children increases as women age.
 The chromosomes in the egg are less likely to divide properly, leading to an extra or missing chromosome in the embryo (see Table 1).
 The rate of aneuploidy in embryos is greater than 20% in mothers aged 35-39 years and is nearly 40% in mothers aged 40 years or older.
 The rate of aneuploidy in children is 0.6-1.4% in mothers aged 35-39 years and is 1.6-10% in mothers older than 40 years.
-The difference in percentages between affected embryos and live births is due to the fact that an embryo with aneuploidy is less likely to be carried to term and will most likely be miscarried, some even before pregnancy is suspected or confirmed.
-Therefore, using PGD to determine the chromosomal makeup of embryos increases the chance of a healthy pregnancy and reduces the number of pregnancy losses and affected offspring.
+The difference in percentages between affected embryos and live births is because an embryo with aneuploidy is less likely to be carried to term and will most likely be miscarried, some even before pregnancy is suspected or confirmed.
+Therefore, using PGD to determine the chromosomal constitution of embryos increases the chance of a healthy pregnancy and reduces the number of pregnancy losses and affected offspring.
+[6]

 Table 1.
-Chromosomal Abnormalities
+Chromosomal Abnormalities (Open Table in a new window)

 Age, y